It is important to know the difference in tax treatment whether you are making or are the recipient of support payments.

-While child support is generally considered non-taxable, spousal support is fully taxable in the hands of the recipient.
+While child support is generally considered non-taxable and non-deductible, spousal support is fully taxable in the hands of the recipient and deductible in the hand of the payee.
 To claim support payments, there must be a court order or written agreement that specifies the amount and occurrence of the support payments.

-The payment has to need five conditions to be considered a support payment:
+The payment has to meet five conditions to be considered a support payment:

 - The support payment has to be based on a court order or written agreement.

 - The ex-spouse or common-law partner must be living at a different home address when the breakdown in the relationship happened or has to be the parent’s child.

 - The support payment is made to help with the cost of living for the former spouse, the child or both.
 The former spouse can use the money as she/he sees fit.

 - The support payments must be made regularly (most often monthly) and spelled out in the court order or written agreement.

 - The support payments have to be made from the individual to the former spouse or common-law partner.

 The Tax Treatment of Child Support

 For court orders or written agreements that were made after April 1997, all child support payments are considered non-taxable, non-deductible.